-Michael Morisy is the editor of BetaBoston, covering startups, innovation, and technology for the Boston Globe online.
+Michael Morisy is the founder and former editor of BetaBoston, covering startups, innovation, and technology for the Boston Globe online.
 He joined the Globe in 2012 after reporting on technology and building online communities for five years.
 He is also the founder of MuckRock, an online investigative news startup with a focus on public records.

 A new publication by the Department of Transportation outlines how Vehicle-to-Vehicle (V2V) technology can help cut down on accidents — and possibly pave the way for self-driving cars.
 The study indicates new regulations requiring the technology, which combines GPS with short-wave radio communications, could come as soon as 2020.